Temtaime/stb/README.md

 ### About

-This library contains stb bindings and wrappers for D.
+This library contains [stb](https://github.com/nothings/stb) bindings and wrappers for D. stb is a set of libraries written in C serves many purposes.

 ### License

-This library is licensed under zlib license.
+This library is licensed under MIT license.